-Microsoft announces new app store principles, front-running policymakers
+In a bid to appease regulators, Microsoft announces new app store principles

 “Disappointing that Microsoft would lobby so hard for a law targeting its competitors, while carving out its own exception for Xbox, which requires its own billing system, doesn’t allow loading of other stores and actually charges higher fees to developers,” tweeted Kent Walker, president of global affairs and chief legal officer at Google and Alphabet.

 Smith said Microsoft plans to adapt the Xbox app store to embrace all of the competition principles, though it will take time to do so because of technical limitations.
-Sarah Bond, corporate vice president of game ecosystem for Xbox, said the company wants to enable “store within a store experiences” but that it requires tech and business model innovation.
+Sarah Bond, corporate vice president of game ecosystem for Xbox, said that the company wants to enable “store-within-a-store experiences” but that it requires tech and business model innovation.